>>Flatten your sleeping surface

 >> Don't hold it

 If nature calls in the middle of the night, don't procrastinate; this makes you colder in the long run because your body has to burn calories to keep urine warm.
 Guys should consider using a designated pee bottle (G) (mark it with tape or some other feature).
 Girls, don't even bother; aiming is dang tricky.
-(For a review of pee gear, see backpacker.com/funnels.)
+(Too cold to drop trou?
+See our review of the best pee funnels.)

 >> Bundle up your water bottles

-"I use Granite Gear's Air Coolers (H) to keep my water from freezing at night," says Larsen (one-liter size, $22, granitegear.com).
+"I use Granite Gear's Air Coolers (H) to keep my water from freezing at night," says Larsen (one-liter size, $22).
 They also work to insulate hot drinks or soup.

 >> Heat up your bag